Immigration to Turkey: Gulf War

-Big Excursion, 1988-1994
+Big Excursion, 1988–1994

-The "Big Excursion" was, until the Syrian refugee crisis of 2011, was the most recent immigration influx, and primarily concerned Bulgarian Turks and Bosnian Muslims.
+The "Big Excursion" was, until the Syrian refugee crisis of 2011, the most recent immigration influx, and primarily concerned Bulgarian Turks and Bosnian Muslims.
 In 1989, an estimated 320,000 Bulgarian Turks fled to Turkey to escape a campaign of forced assimilation.
 Following the collapse of Communism in Bulgaria, the number of Bulgarian Turks seeking refuge in Turkey declined to fewer than 1,000 per month.
 In fact, the number of Bulgarian Turks who voluntarily repatriated (125,000) actually exceeded new arrivals from the country.
 By March 1994, a total of 245,000 Bulgarian Turks had been granted Turkish citizenship.
 However, Turkey no longer regards Bulgarian Turks as refugees.
 Beginning in 1994, new entrants to Turkey have been detained and deported.
 As of December 31, 1994, an estimated 20,000 Bosniaks were living in Turkey, mostly in the Istanbul area.
 About 2,600 were living in camps, the rest were dispersed in private residences.
 More recent estimates put the number of Bosniaks in Turkey at 3 to 5 million.

-Turkey's Migration Crisis
+Turkey's migration crisis

 Turkey's migrant crisis or Turkey's refugee crisis is a period during the 2010s characterized by high numbers of people arriving in Turkey.
-As reported by UNHCR in 2018, Turkey is hosting 63.4% of all the refugees (from the Middle East, Africa, and Afghanistan) in the world.
+As reported by UNHCR in 2018, Turkey is hosting 63.4% of all the refugees (from Syria, Africa, and Afghanistan) in the world.
 As of 2019, Refugees of the Syrian Civil War in Turkey (3.6 million) are the highest "registered" refugees.
 Turkey has traditionally been a major transit port for illegal immigrants to enter the European Union, but as Turkey has grown in wealth, it now finds itself a major focal point in illegal immigration.

+As of August 2023, the number of refugees of the Syrian civil war in Turkey was estimated to be 3,307,882 people.
+The number of Syrians had decreased by 205,894 people since the beginning of the year.

+As of May 2023, approximately 96,000 Ukrainian refugees of the 2022 Russian invasion of Ukraine have sought refuge in Turkey.
+In 2022, nearly 100 000 Russian citizens migrated to Turkey, becoming the first in the list of foreigners who moved to Turkey, meaning an increase of more than 218% from 2021.